Awkward Talk: Why Your Mouth Runs Away with You

 (Though you might glean some similarities, Tashiro differentiates between awkwardness and autism/Asperger's, and he says that there is a correlation between awkwardness and introversion, but it's not a perfect correlation.)

-Awkward people, because of they are tightly focus and often oblivious to cues, are at risk for overtalking.
+Awkward people, because of they are tightly focused and often oblivious to cues, are at risk for overtalking.
 Tashiro breaks overtalkers into three types.
 First, the narcissists.
 “They like the attention, they like talking about themselves,” he says.
 “There’s not much you can do with the narcissist.
 For me, at least, that’s not my kind of person.
 I just hit eject on that.”

 An awkward extrovert might be an “overengager,” Tashiro says.
 “That comes with a package of behaviors a lot of time.
 They can be space invaders—they get nearer than eighteen inches away, their nonverbals are really exaggerated, and they’ll sometimes talk loud and for too long.”